giralt/draft-xxx-operational-compute-metrics/draft-xxx-operational-compute-metrics.md

 that are lacking in today's protocol interfaces and that are necessary for these new services. -->

-Compute nodes are deployed at the edge (e.g., co-located in a 5G base station) to provide computing services that are close to users with the goal to (1) reduce latency, (2) increase communication bandwidth, (3) enable privacy/personalization (e.g., federated AI learning), and (4) reduce cloud costs and energy.
-Services are deployed on the communication and compute infrastructure through a two-phase life cycle that involves first a service *deployment stage* and then a *service selection* stage ({{lifecycle}}).

 **Service deployment.** This phase is carried out by the service provider, and consists in the deployment of a new service